Develop an emergency procurement plan: Goods and services guide

 Access a document version of this guide in the Toolkit and library.

-For more information about using the Develop an emergency procurement plan - goods and services procurement guide, please contact the goods and services policy team.
+For more information about how to develop an emergency procurement plan for goods and services, please contact the goods and services policy team.

 Updated